robertomanfreda/sproxy/README.md

 Sproxy supports eureka registration, all dependencies are provided within the jar package.
 By default the autodiscovery is disabled.

-If you need to enable the discovery client features there are 2 steps to do.
+If you need to enable the discovery client features there are 2 steps to do:
-Create a file named `application-eureka.yaml` and place it into your config folder.
+  - Create a file named `application-eureka.yaml` and place it into your config folder.
+  - put in this environment variable via docker-compose: `spring.profiles.active=default,eureka`

 Here's an example of **application-eureka.yaml**:
 ```yaml
 spring: